Team-Jackdaw/chat-with-NPC/docs/Config.md

 ## 7. Lifecycle manager

-The lifecycle manager is responsible for managing the lifecycle of all `ConversationHandler` and `Group`, and the main settings are:
+The lifecycle manager is responsible for managing the lifecycle of all `ConversationHandler`, `NPCEntity` and `Group`, and the main settings are:

-- `ConversationHandler` and `Group` are managed by the lifecycle manager, and the lifecycle manager provides methods to activate, extract, and delete `ConversationHandler` and `Group`.
+- `ConversationHandler` and `Group` are managed by the lifecycle manager, and the lifecycle manager provides methods to activate, extract, and discard `ConversationHandler`, `NPCEntity` and `Group`.
-- The lifecycle manager will automatically delete the `ConversationHandler` and `Group` that have not been activated for a long time, and the time is set by the `forgetTime` of `NPCEntity` and `Group`.
+- The lifecycle manager will automatically discard the `ConversationHandler`, `NPCEntity` and `Group` that have not been activated for a 5 minutes period every 30 seconds after the plugin is loaded.
-- All `ConversationHandlers` and `Groups` can be unloaded asynchronously with the command `/npc saveAll`.
+- All `ConversationHandlers`, `NPCEntity` and `Groups` can be unloaded asynchronously with the command `/npc saveAll`.